zs538/MusicPlayer/README.md

 ```

 ## Notes
-- Formats depend on your multimedia backend (GStreamer on Linux).
-Install GStreamer plugins for MP3/AAC/FLAC/Opus, etc.
-- Gapless playback: initial implementation prepares the next track; precise gapless will be refined in later milestones.
+- Supported formats depend on Qt Multimedia and the installed FFmpeg codecs on your system.